dSuite/angular-styleguide/README.md

 ### controllerAs with vm
 ###### [Style [Y032](#style-y032)]

   - Use a capture variable for `this` when using the `controllerAs` syntax.
-Choose a consistent variable name such as `vm`, which stands for ViewModel.
+Choose a consistent variable name such as `self`, which stands for ViewModel.

   *Why?*: The `this` keyword is contextual and when used within a function inside a controller may change its context.
 Capturing the context of `this` avoids encountering this problem.